 A college education is among the most valuable investments a person can make.
 Many of our students rely on financial aid to help with the expenses of a college education.
 Our staff can assist you in filling out the Free Application for Federal Student Aid (FAFSA), accessing financial aid records and discussing your personal financial situation with you.

-To be considered, you must complete a FAFSA form, which is available every year starting in January.
+To be considered, you must complete a FAFSA application, which is available every year starting January 1.

-- For your convenience, follow our Financial Aid Application Checklist.
+For a step-by-step guide, follow our Financial Aid Application Checklist.

 Types of Financial Aid

-- The Perkins Loan is based on need and is available in varied amounts per year at CCC.
+- Perkins Loan: based on need and is available in varied amounts per year at CCC.
 This loan must be repaid.
 Interest does not accrue until nine months after the student completes his/her program or is taking less than six credit hours.

-- The Subsidized Stafford Loan is based on need.
-First year students may apply for as much as $2,625.
+- Subsidized Stafford Loan: based on need.
+First year students may apply for as much as $3,500.
 The Subsidized Stafford loan must be repaid.

-- The Unsubsidized Stafford Loan is for students who do not demonstrate financial need through the FAFSA application process or for independent students who require additional funding.
+- Unsubsidized Stafford Loan: for students who do not demonstrate financial need through the FAFSA application process or for independent students who require additional funding.
 The loan must be repaid and interest accrues.

-- The Parent Loan (PLUS) is for dependent students.
+- Parent Loan (PLUS): for dependent students.
 The loan is taken out in the parent's name.
 It must be repaid in monthly payments beginning 60 days after full disbursement and interest accrues from date of disbursement.